duybeobn1/BIO-GNN/rapport.md

 - Classical heuristics remain very competitive.

 #### Overall Insights

-- **Node features enhance prediction:** full features > numerical only > none, but topology alone (no features) remains very powerful.
+- We can validate that our **node features enhance prediction:** full features > numerical only > none.
-- **GAE > VGAE** on deterministic network datasets, confirming literature showing KL regularization helps less or harms when data isn't noisy.
+- However, we remark that **topology alone (no features) remains very powerful**.
-- **Linear encoder strong baseline**, particularly with unique node features (identity matrix), can surprisingly rival nonlinear VGAE, highlighting the importance of careful strong baselines.
+- **Linear encoder is a strong baseline**, particularly with unique node features (identity matrix).
+It can surprisingly rival nonlinear VGAE, highlighting the importance of choosing strong baselines to properly evalute the relevance of a model.
-- **Classical heuristics remain strong** but can be surpassed using rich features and GCN embeddings.

 ### 5.2 - Overall models comparison